 While confirmation is still lacking, we now have enough shreds of evidence to piece together a theory of the case that resolves key anomalies.
 In turn, that theory can point us toward where we might find confirmatory evidence.

-According to the article in Canada’s National Post, Mohammed Mansour Jabarah, a 22-year old Canadian, told interrogators that he had heard from an assistant of Khalid Sheikh Mohammed (KSM), mastermind of the 9/11 attacks, that the November 12, 2001 crash of American Airlines Flight #587 in New York was the result of an al Qaeda shoe bomb.
+According to the article in Canada’s National Post1, Mohammed Mansour Jabarah, a 22-year old Canadian, told interrogators that he had heard from an assistant of Khalid Sheikh Mohammed (KSM), mastermind of the 9/11 attacks, that the November 12, 2001 crash of American Airlines Flight #587 in New York was the result of an al Qaeda shoe bomb.
 The bomber was “Farouk the Tunisian”.
 Newspaper photographs showed him to be Abderraouf Jdey, a 36-year old Montreal-based Canadian of Tunisian origin.

 Jdey is one of the seven al Qaeda terrorists listed in the FBI’s plea for information from the public in May, 2004.
 He had emigrated to Canada in 1991, gained citizenship in 1995, and then travelled to Afghanistan where he trained as one of the ten substitutes for the 9/11 attackers.
 According to KSM, Jdey was slated for pilot training and was to be in the second wave of attacks.
 Jdey recorded a martyrdom statement in a video later found by American forces in Afghanistan.
-He returned to Montreal in summer 2001 and was detained in Minnesota by INS and FBI on August 16 together with Zacarias Moussaoui.
+He returned to Montreal in summer 2001 and was detained by INS and FBI on or around August 16, as was Zacarias Moussaoui.
 Moussaoui had a computer disk with information on cropdusting (he had previously queried the University of Minnesota about taking a course on cropdusting); Jdey was carrying biology textbooks, according to a 2010 Harvard report.
 FBI omitted the computer disk from its inventory of Moussaoui’s possessions in its court filing, and it did not mention Jdey.
 Jdey was evidently released.
 In response to a Freedom of Information request, FBI refused to divulge any information about the detention of Jdey on the grounds that it would constitute an invasion of his privacy.

 A Theory of the Case